Stay Xero certified by earning ongoing certification credits

 - In the details page for the course, click Launch course.

 - Log in to your Xero account if you haven’t already.

 - In the course page, click Launch and work through the course.

 Webinars and classroom courses

-Keep track of your XU credit balance and certification expiry date in Xero U. If you've earned 20 ongoing education credits by your expiry date, you’ll be certified for another 12 months automatically.
-Your status will show as 'Certified', your credit balance will stop at 20 XU credits, and your expiry date will extend for another year.
+Keep track of your certification credit balance and certification expiry date in Xero U. Once you earn your 20 certification education credits, you’ll be certified for another 12 months automatically and your status will show as Certified.

-It pays to keep on top of your ongoing education credits throughout the year.
+It pays to keep on top of your certification education credits throughout the year.